BlackHolePerturbationToolkit/BHPTNRSurrogate/README.md

 > This work makes use of the Black Hole Perturbation Toolkit.

-If you make use of the EMRI surrogate model, EMRISur1dq1e4, please cite Paper 1:
+If you make use of the BHPTNRSur models please cite the following paper:

 ```
 @article{Islam:2022laz,